-I'm currently a Doctoral Student in Agricultural Economics at the University of Kentucky since Fall 2012.
-I hold a BSc. and a MSc. in Mathematics from the University of Abomey-Calavi (Benin) in 2006 and a Statistician-Economist Engineer Diploma (MSc) from the Sub-Regional Institute of Statistics and Applied Economics (ISSEA - Cameroon).
+I hold a BSc and a MSc in Mathematics from the University of Abomey-Calavi and a Statistician-Economist Engineer Diploma (MSc) from the Sub-Regional Institute of Statistics and Applied Economics (ISSEA).

-I also have various consultancy experiences with UNCTAD (Virtual Institute); the African Economic Research Consortium, the Institute for Empirical Research in Political Economy / World Bank, Benin National Institute of Statistics and Economics Analysis (INSAE), etc.
+I also have consultancy experiences with the UNCTAD Virtual Institute, the African Economic Research Consortium, the Institute for Empirical Research in Political Economy, and the Benin's National Institute of Statistics and Economics Analysis (INSAE).